php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ## Comparison

 Always try to be as strict as possible.
-If a none strict test is deliberate it might be wise to comment it as such to avoid confusing it for a mistake.
+If a non-strict test is deliberate it might be wise to comment it as such to avoid confusing it for a mistake.

 For testing if a variable is null, it is recommended to use a strict check: